-At the staff level, regulatory program directors also certify administrative records.
-This process may contribute to consistency and institutional understanding if the agency must certify multiple administrative records over time.
-Attorney certification, practiced by some agencies, may improve agency review of the administrative record because the responsible attorney is also an officer of the court and may understand more clearly the responsibility of certification.
-Attorney certification, however, poses some risks that conflict of interest issues may arise if the scope of the certified administrative record is challenged.
+At the staff level, regulatory program directors also certify administrative records.369 This process may contribute to consistency and institutional understanding if the agency must certify multiple administrative records over time.
+Attorney certification, practiced by some agencies, may improve agency review of the administrative record because the responsible attorney is also an officer of the court and may understand more clearly the responsibility of certification.370 Attorney certification, however, poses some risks that conflict of interest issues may arise if the scope of the certified administrative record is challenged.371

-The variance in designation of the certifying official is not as significant as it might appear - in all but one instance, agency experience leads to the certifying official appearing to be a career appointee with either functional or organizational oversight of the development and compilation of the administrative record.
-Some combination of program, management, and legal participants in the regulatory process should naturally be consulted in the development and compilation of the administrative record and, given requisite knowledge or supervisory responsibility, variance within that team of who actually certifies does not appear to pose significantly problems, with one noted potential exception for attorney conflicts of interest.
+The variance in designation of the certifying official is not as significant as it might appear - infor all but one instance, agency experience leadsrespondent to the questionnaire; the certifying official appearingappears to be a career appointee with either functional or organizational oversight of the development and compilation of the administrative record.
+Some combination of program, management, and legal participants in the regulatory process should naturally be consulted in the development and compilation of the administrative record and, given requisite knowledge or supervisory responsibility, variance within that team of who actually certifies does not appear to pose significantly problems, with one noted potential exception for.
+Potential attorney conflicts of interest present a notable exception.